paolostivanin/GTKCrypto/README.md

 Latest release
 --------------
-The latest (v2.0.1) release can be found in the master branch, just clone it :)
+The latest (v2.1.0-dev) release can be found in the '-dev' branch, just clone it :)

 Requirements